 Moreover, there is another issue linked with the definition of the algebra of sets $M$: the measure should have properties using the opens of $K$, and one can easily make situations where some opens of $K$ are not in $M$.
 For example, take the interval $[0;1]$.
-The expected measure is the Lebesgue measure on $[0;1]$ (you can show it by cutting $[0;1]$ into several intervals with dyadic bounds, and calculating the measure of the union of separate intervals).
-Observe the open set $O$, which is the complement of a Cantor set with a non-zero Lebesgue measure. $O$ has then a boundary of non-zero measure, and as a consequence, it does not belong to $M$.
-One solves this issue with the following method.
+The expected measure is the Lebesgue measure on $[0;1]$ (you can show it by cutting $[0;1]$ into several intervals with dyadic ends, and calculating the measure of the union of disjoint intervals).
+Observe the open set $O$ taken to be the complement of a non-zero Lebesgue measure Cantor set. $O$ has then a boundary of non-zero measure, and as a consequence, it does not belong to $M$.
+One solves this issue with the following method:

 \begin{definition} One defines for any subset $P$ of $K$: